 How to Care for a Chipped or Broken Tooth

-See your dentist Ellenbrook as soon as possible if your tooth is damaged, chipped, or cracked.
+See your Dentist Near Me as soon as possible if your tooth is damaged, chipped, or cracked.
 Otherwise, your tooth might be more injured or infected, leading to tooth loss.

 In the meanwhile, try some of these self-care strategies: